scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If one or more of the above checks gives a negative result, the updated TRC SHOULD be rejected.

 ## Initial TRC Signing Ceremony {#trc-ceremony}

-The very first base TRC of an ISD, called the initial TRC, is a special case of the base TRC where the number of the ISD is chosen.
-The initial TRC MUST be signed during a special signing ceremony--all voting representatives of the initial TRC need to take part in this signing ceremony to sign the agreed-upon TRC.
-As part of the ceremony, the public keys of all voters are exchanged.
-The TRC is then distributed throughout the ISD.
-All entities within an ISD can initially obtain an authentic TRC, by means of a secure off- or online mechanism.
+The very first base TRC of an ISD - called the initial TRC - is a special case of the base TRC where the number of the ISD is chosen.
+The initial TRC MUST be signed during a special signing ceremony - all voting representatives of the initial TRC need to take part in this signing ceremony to sign this and exchange their public keys.
+Following this, all entities within an ISD can obtain the TRC by means of a secure offline or online mechanism.

 [](#initial-ceremony) describes a possible procedure for the signing ceremony of an ISD's initial TRC.
-It is in principle up to the initial members of an ISD how to shape the signing ceremony.
+It is in principle up to the initial members of an ISD how to organize the signing ceremony.
 However, it is recommended having a process in line with the ceremony described in the Appendix.

 # Deploying the CP PKI - Specifications {#deploy-cp-pki}

-This section provides several specifications regarding the deployment of the control-plane PKI.
+This section provides several specifications regarding the deployment of the control plane PKI.

 ## Deploying a TRC